wiktordev/AppRTC-Kurento/readme.md

 	- server must constantly check for new heartbeat messages (if a heartbeat is older then x seconds - swith offline)

 - Widget: When a web user hits the call button - it should be possible to hangup.
-- Widget: When a web user is offline - try to wake up the user

 - (Bug) IPv6 only networks need to be tested. http://www.brianjcoleman.com/tutorial-how-to-test-your-app-for-ipv6-compatibility/ https://github.com/Anakros/WebRTC/issues/7
 	http://stackoverflow.com/questions/40078763/has-anyone-managed-to-get-group-calls-working-with-kurento-on-ios-with-ipv6-only

-- screen firefox screensharing without audio
 - add 3 buttons (video, audio, screensharing to status.html (support widget)

 ###Nice2Haves
+- Widget: When a web user is offline - try to wake up the user
+- allow both partys to transmit screen same time - (as an extension)
 - show splash for microphone, video, microphone permission
 - choose audio, video devices in browser https://webrtc.github.io/samples/src/content/devices/input-output/ https://webrtc.github.io/samples/